 On flights longer than a few hours, I also travel with a small sleep pillow.
 I’ve tested several of these as well, and my winner is the Lug pillow.
 I love this one because it can be used as is, but if the plane is cold, as often happens, it is stuffed with a blanket and then has an inflatable pillow in a side pocket that you can put into the sleeve instead, so now you’ve got a blanket and a pillow.

 As soon as I’m ready to sleep, the mask goes on, the pillow comes out, and it’s a signal to people not to bother me, which is really all I need to get some good sleep on a plane.

 Executive Vice President, Reynolds & Associates, Los Angeles

 A couple of thoughts.
 On a recent long-haul flight, I was upgraded to first class, with a wonderful reclining seat, but found that being close to the galley and restroom was a distraction.
 A seat slightly further back would have helped my sleep intentions.

-Also, reading a hard copy book the old fashioned way puts me to sleep after a while vs. the “enlightening” effects of a digital version.
+Also, reading a hard copy book the old-fashioned way puts me to sleep after a while versus the “enlightening” effects of a digital version.